Ohiopyle Waterfall Guide: How to See the Waterfalls in Ohiopyle State Park

 The viewing area for the house over the falls, located across Bear Run, is where you will see the often photographed views.

-Though the fee for the tour is a little on the pricey side, we’d recommend visiting once.
+The fee for the tour is a little on the pricey side, but we’d recommend visiting once if it fits in your budget.

 They clearly put a lot of time, effort, and funds back into maintaining both the house and the surrounding grounds.

-Wrapping Up: Why should you visit Ohiopyle waterfalls?
+Why should you visit the waterfalls in Ohiopyle?

-The waterfalls in Ohiopyle are some of the most beautiful in the state of Pennsylvania, and the hikes leading to them are fantastic, as well.
+The waterfalls in Ohiopyle are some of the most beautiful in the state of Pennsylvania, and the hikes leading to them are fantastic.

-Within day-tripping distance from Pittsburgh, the park is very accessible and definitely worth the visit!
+Within day-tripping or easy weekend getaway distance from Pittsburgh, the park is very accessible and worth the visit!

 After spending a few hours on the river braving the rapids, stretch your legs on the trails and venture to some of these beautiful spots!
-For more things to do and see in Ohiopyle State Park, we have your complete guide.
+There are plenty of things to do and see in Ohiopyle State Park to fill a weekend or more.

 Have you visited Ohiopyle State Park?
 Which is your favorite waterfall in the area?